itential/itential.deployer/README.md

 **&#9432; Note:**
 Although the Itential Deployer can be used to configure nodes that use any supported operating system, it is optimized for RHEL 8 and 9.

-### Step 1: Download Installation Artifacts

-Download the IAP binary along with any desired IAP adapters (and, if applicable, the IAG binary) from the [Itential Nexus Repository] to local storage.

-**&#9432; Note:**
-If you are unsure which files should be downloaded for your environment, contact your Itential Professional Services representative.

-### Step 2: Copy Installation Artifacts into the Files Directory
+### Determine the Working and Deployer Directories

+The Itential Deployer will be installed into the user's collection directory.
+Because the Deployer collection will be overwritten when it is upgraded, users should not store any inventory files, binaries or artifacts in the Deployer collection directory.
+Instead, users should create a working directory to store those files.

+The working directory can be any directory on the control node and will be referred to as the `WORKING-DIR` in this guide.

-First, determine what directory the Itential Deployer is installed to by using the `ansible-galaxy collection list` command.
+Determine what directory the Itential Deployer is installed to by using the `ansible-galaxy collection list` command.
 In the following example, the Deployer directory is `/Users/<USER>/.ansible/collections/ansible_collections/itential/deployer`.

 _Example: Determining the Deployer Directory_